mashupgarage/MG-Eng-Playbook/standards/github/creating-effective-pull-requests.md

 - If a big PR for a single feature is unavoidable consider branching out and splitting parts of the feature (e.g. backend, frontend, tests) into smaller PRs

 ## Provide a Detailed Description
-- Provide answers to these questions:
 - What did the PR accomplish?
+	- ✅ This PR implemented a sorting feature for admin users.
+	- ✅ This PR improves the loading time of the dashboard and cleans up the UI a bit.
+	- ✅ This PR fixed a bug where some users were unable to log in.
 - How did it accomplish that?
+	- ✅ I used a JS library for sorting tables in the frontend.
+	- ✅ I found out that there were n+1 queries so I updated them.
+Some CSS rules were also improved to be more reusable.
+	- ✅ I had to update the authentication gem to the latest version as mentioned in the documentation.
 - Why was it accomplished as such? (if applicable) Are there limitations or special conditions for the approach?
+	- ✅ The sorted UI tables only worked for the admin users table because it only displays a small amount of data.
+This approach is not practical for large and paginated tables.
+	- ✅ But I also found out that the components also take long to load into UI.
+Will improve this in the next PR.
+	- ✅ The latest version of the gem also had a security patch but now CI displays warnings of coming deprecation.
+Users can now log in again but we will need to update our authentication modules to use the new syntax which we can do in the next PRs.
 - Sometimes it's better to over communicate than under communicate

 ## Provide screenshots or screen capture